baroldgene/vim-github-links/README.md

 ```
 Bundle 'baroldgene/vim-github-links'
 ```
-and then you can :BundleInstall
+and then you can :PluginInstall

 Use
 ================